rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 Files account in region B, and then use the Cloud Images API endpoint for region B to import the image into region B.

-Rackspace is building image cloning functionality that will enable you to move images directly from region to region without having to perform the intermediate Cloud Files transfer and image import in each region.

 #### How do I transfer an image to another region?

-For instructions on transferring an image to another region, see [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) .
+For instructions on transferring an image to another region, see [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 #### Can I use image export and import to move between Infrastructure and Managed accounts?

 Yes.
-It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account that the customer requires.
+It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account that the customer requires.
 Any images that are shared, imported, or exported are